valerio1805/ProgettoProgrammazione2k20/README.md

 ![tekst alternatywny](./umlDiagram/Filtering.jpg)
 ![tekst alternatywny](./umlDiagram/Filtering.jpg)

-## Java language and Object Oriented Programming: how the program exploits their capabilities
+## How the program exploits the capabilities of Java language and Object Oriented Programming
 The program implements different aspects of OOP:
 * the dataservice is defined as an interface and the implementation class dataserviceimpl provides all the functions;
 * the filtering is also made with an interface.
 There are as many implementation as the different possibilities given by operator and filter ("Height" and "$lt", "Height" and "$lte", "Width" and "$lt",..).
 So each implementation has only his function of filtering;